 However we can do quite a lot of healing.
 It just depends on how you define the word.
 That’s the issue.
 Here is one option how ‘healing’ could be defined in the massage profession.

-I say that I help to change cell memory in their body which creates a new positive healthy environment where disease is not welcome anymore.
+- I say that I help to change cell memory in their bodies which creates a new positive healthy environment where disease is not welcome anymore.

-And I say that the relaxation that I create in my sessions is producing the ideal state for healing.
-After all it is a fact that the body does most of its healing in its most relaxed state – sleep.
+- And I tell them that the relaxation that I create in my sessions is producing the ideal state for healing.
+After all, it is a fact that the body does most of its healing in its most relaxed state – sleep.

 I had many clients who attributed their healing on many levels to my work.
 I have seen people recover from immune system diseases which the medical profession had given up on.

-I have observed an increasing tendency in the healing arts profession to not make any claims, not make any statements about healing or claim any medical results aside from relaxing people.
+There is an increasing tendency in the healing arts profession to not make any claims.
+We are not supposed to make any statements about healing or claim any medical results aside from relaxing people.

-Massage therapists can get away with talking about ‘healing touch’.
-But if they say that their healing touch healed anything specific, they are in big trouble.
+In the Western world, massage therapists can get away with talking about a ‘healing touch’.
+But if they say that their healing touch healed anything specific, they can be in trouble.
 It comes back to the definition of the word ‘healing’.

-- I help change cell memory from dis-ease to health and well-being
+- I help to change cell memory from dis-ease to health and well-being

-- I help create the state in the body which is ideal for self healing, namely deep relaxation
+- I help create a state in the body that is ideal for self-healing – namely deep relaxation

 Neither massage therapists nor medical professionals can guarantee results.
 Some people never recover from seemingly minor health challenges, and other people miraculously experience spontaneous healing from deadly diseases.